Who is My Advisor?

 - Realistically assess work, family, and outside obligation for the upcoming semester.

 - Begin to think about your occupational and educational goals.
-If you need assistance in this area you may wish to meet with an advisor in one of the Career, Employment, & Transfer Centers.
+If you need assistance in this area you may wish to meet with an advisor in one of the Career and Transfer Services.

 Career and Transfer Advising

 In addition to curricular advising, Reynolds provides transfer and career advising for students that intend to transfer to a four-year college or university, and/or that may need assistance with career exploration.
-Career, Employment, & Transfer Center advisors are available to assist students with the development of specific academic plans that will easily transfer to the institution(s) of their choice.
+Career and Transfer Services advisors are available to assist students with the development of specific academic plans that will easily transfer to the institution(s) of their choice.